misterfrickel/SubscriberVisualizer/README.md

 # SubscriberVisualizer
-Raspberry Pi based python tracer that visualizes new subscribers/followers

 BOM:
-Raspberry PI Zero
+Raspberry PI Zero,
-blibkt from pimoroni
+blinkt from pimoroni,
-A button
+a button,
-Some form of case
+some form of case,

 Goal: